I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Which social media platform is best for salons?
 What should I post on social media to grow followers and get new salon clients?
 How can I manage my salon’s social media without spending too much time?

-There’s many questions.
+There are many questions.

 And rightly so.